dman-coders/drush_get/README.md

 Settings
 ========

-For this to work as expected, it helps for you to set those defaults up to suit your working style beforehand.
+For this to work as expected, it helps for you to set defaults up for your local development environment to suit your working style beforehand.
 Default settings should be added to your ~/.drushrc.php file.
 Your current settings can be checked using the get-setup command, which should provide prompts and instructions where needed.

+You'll need to define WHERE to copy site files down to (your docroots) and how to add to your local development databases (an admin SQL user)

 Example settings
 ----------------